grlap/starfish/starfish-core/README.md

       - If fails with 0|DEL → STOP (DELETE claimed it)

    c.
 HANDLE PRED ISSUES
-      - If pred is marked → use backlinks
+      - If pred is marked → recover from higher level or restart

    d.
 LINK NODE
       - CAS: pred.next[level] = succ → new_node